YangYang-ynu/A_mail/README.md

 ---

+## Acknowledgements

+> 🙏 **Special Thanks to LangGraph**
+>
+> We would like to express our sincere gratitude to the **[LangGraph](https://github.com/langchain-ai/langgraph)** framework for providing powerful multi-agent architecture support and convenient API tools.
+The rich architectural patterns and robust functionality of LangGraph laid the foundation for A_mail's development.
+Without LangGraph's excellent framework support, this project would not have been possible.

+---

 ## Introduction

 LangGraph provides rich multi-agent architecture patterns (such as network architecture, Supervisor architecture, hierarchical architecture, etc.) along with convenient API tools, making it easy for developers to quickly build systems.